cmaloney/dcos-docs/_pages/usage/tutorials/docker-app.md

 # Add your Docker app to Marathon

-1. Create a file named `nginx.json` by using nano, or another text editor of your choice:
+1. Create a Marathon app definition file named `nginx.json` by using nano, or another text editor of your choice:

         $ nano nginx.json

-2. Paste the following into the `nginx.json` file.
-If you’ve created your own Docker container, replace the image name mesosphere with your Docker Hub username:
+2. Copy and paste the following into your app definition file.
+If you’ve created your own Docker container, replace the image name `mesosphere/simple-docker` with your Docker Hub username.
+This app definition specifies an app named `nginx` that runs one instance of itself on a public agent node (`"acceptedResourceRoles": ["slave_public"]`).

         {
             "id": "nginx",